-If the IRI value of the whole concrete pavement meets the required value regardless if there are areas found to have exceeded the required IRI value, no correction shall be required, provided that the areas with exceedance have an IRI value within the tolerance limit of 0.5 m/km.
+If the IRI value of the whole concrete pavement meets the required value regardless if there are areas found to have exceeded the required IRI value, no correction shall be required, provided that the areas with exceedance have an IRI value within the tolerance limit of 0.5m/km.

-However, if the IRI value of the whole concrete pavement falls beyond the prescribed IRI of 3.0 m/km for National Primary Roads and exceeds the allowable tolerance, the contractor may opt to undertake corrective action, otherwise, no payment shall be made.
-The alternatives of diamond grinding to permit correction of the IRI, reduced payment or remove and replace shall also be considered by the implementing office, provided that the design thickness is not compromised.
-Correction by diamond grinding shall be done with approved equipment.
+However, if the IRI value of the whole concrete pavement falls beyond the prescribed IRI of 3.0 m/km for National Primary Roads and exceeds the allowable tolerance, the contractor may opt to undertake corrective action, otherwise, pay adjustment shall be made.
+The completed concrete pavement shall be accepted on a LOT basis.
+A LOT shall be considered as 100 linear meters of a lane of pavement.
+If the length of the last lot is less than 100m, it shall be considered as a separate lot.
+LOT disincentive pay/pay deduction will be calculated as described in the table below: